Illegal mining: Latin America

-Latin America is home to the Amazon rainforest which contains many ecosystems Illegal mining causes deforestation of this protected rainforest.
+Latin America is home to the Amazon rainforest which contains many ecosystems.
+Illegal mining causes deforestation of this protected rainforest.
 The use of mercury in illegal mining contaminates the soil, water and air, harming surrounding communities and the wildlife living in the forest.
-In Latin America, the illegal mining population is more likely to be infected with malaria since they are more vulnerable when they are ming deep in the rainforest.
+In Latin America, the illegal mining population is more likely to be infected with malaria since they are more vulnerable when they are mining deep in the rainforest.

 Illegal mining operations are often located in remote areas, making it more difficult to enforce mining standards.
 Furthermore, mining requirements can vary substantially from region to region, further complicating adherence with labor laws, environmental regulations, and tax legislation.
 Emissions of mercury originating in artisanal mining, most of which is unregulated and illegal, are substantial, contributing to 37 percent of the atmospheric mercury emitted annually.

 While drug trafficking has historically been a prominent criminal enterprise, lower risks associated with illegal mining have propelled a shift toward lucrative illegal gold mining operations.
 In order to transfer illegal gold into the marketplace, criminal actors sometimes attempt to mask its illicit origins by melting together processed legal and illegal gold.
 This gold laundering task is generally facilitated by middlemen who falsify documentation to ease the transition into the legitimate international marketplace.

 The 2020–2022 COVID-19 pandemic caused an increase in illegal mining in Latin America, due to the disruption of precious metal supplies caused by anti-Covid measures in legal mines, increased gold prices, and a surge in unemployment.